Armando024/Data_Structures/README.md

    ### Priority Queue:
        Basic Data Structure:Similar as above.
 However, it gives priority to the input values with higher weight.
    ### Linked List:
-       Implemeted a Linked List with the describe implemetations in the main.cpp file
+       Implemeted a Linked List with the describe implemetations in the top of the main.cpp file
 ## Looking for more Data Structures or OOP Project?
    You can view my JAVA project.
 The link is below.
 * [click here](https://github.com/Armando024/evn_simulation) -Java Project